elasticio/elasticio.github.io/content/_components/salesforce/index.md

 1. [Query trigger](triggers#query-trigger) Continuously runs the same `SOQL` query and emits results one-by-one.
 Use the Salesforce Object Query Language (`SOQL`) to search your organization’s Salesforce data for specific information.
 2. [Get New and Updated Objects Polling trigger](triggers#get-new-and-updated-objects-polling-trigger) Polls existing and updated objects.
 You can select any custom or built-in object for your Salesforce instance.
 3. [Subscribe to platform events](/components/salesforce/triggers#subscribe-to-platform-events-trigger) This trigger will subscribe for any platform Event using Salesforce streaming API.
 Realtime flows only.
+4. [Subscribe to PubSub](triggers#subscribe-to-PubSub) This trigger will subscribe for any platform Event using [Pub/Sub API](https://developer.salesforce.com/docs/platform/pub-sub-api/overview).

 > You can find information on deprecated triggers [here](deprecated-functions#deprecated-actions).